Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Vision Language Models (VLMs)

+\glspl{vlm} provide three core capabilities: Multimodal understanding jointly processes images and text, such as image captioning and \gls{vqa} (e.g., Flamingo, BLIP); Image–text matching involves assessing semantic alignment between an image and a caption (e.g., ALIGN, \gls{clip}); Text-to-image generation involves synthesizing novel visuals from natural language prompts, pioneered by DALL-E~\cite{ramesh2021zero}.
+Building on these foundations, VLMs can be adapted to support individual \gls{ad} modules (perception, prediction, planning) and even end-to-end vision–language–action (VLA) frameworks that directly map visual and linguistic inputs to driving behaviors.
+In this survey, we focus specifically on VLM-based driving scenario generation and scenario analysis, as illustrated conceptually in Figure~\ref{fig: VLM_tasks}.

-\glspl{vlm} are typically pre-trained and subsequently adapted for downstream tasks.
-Beyond standard prompt engineering the following several adaptation strategies are commonly employed in the context of scenario generation and analysis in \glspl{ad}.
+\textbf{Adaptation Techniques for VLMs:} Current compact \glspl{vlm} use \glspl{llm} as backbones, by adding text tokenizers and vision encoders.
+Like \glspl{llm}, \glspl{vlm} are pre-trained and then adapted for downstream tasks.
+Beyond the standard prompt engineering techniques of \glspl{llm}, the following adaptation strategies are commonly employed in the context of scenario generation and analysis in \gls{ad}.

-\textbf{Modality alignment modules:} These are additional modules which are trainable and serve to transform visual or structured features into a format compatible with the language model.
+Modality alignment modules are additional trainable modules that transform visual inputs into formats compatible with language models.
 Common approaches include:

-(I) \emph{Q-Former:} A transformer with learnable queries that aligns image features with the language model input space via cross-attention (e.g., BLIP-2~\cite{li2023blip}).
+(I) \emph{\gls{qformer}:} A transformer with learnable queries that aligns image features with the language model input space via cross-attention (e.g., BLIP-2~\cite{li2023blip}).

 (II) \emph{Cross-attention:} Used to resample variable-length image or video tokens into a fixed-size latent representation, enabling consistent language interaction (e.g., Flamingo~\cite{alayrac2022flamingo}).